annihalated/annihalated.github.io/_posts/2022-10-24-tipping-the-odds.md

 ---
 title: "Tipping the Odds"
+excerpt: ""
 ---

 **I.**

 Chinmay [wrote a while ago](https://reallifelaughtrack.wordpress.com/2022/06/05/capped-prices-and-the-cab-crisis/) about why it's difficult to get cabs in Bangalore using aggregator apps like Uber or Ola.
-He thinks that the problem started with the [Aggregator Guidelines](https://morth.nic.in/sites/default/files/notifications_document/Motor%20Vehicle%20Aggregators27112020150046.pdf) issued by the Central Government.[1](#footnote-1) The Guidelines impose price controls on aggregator apps and allow for dynamic/surge pricing only up to 1.5x or 0.5x of the base fare.
+He thinks that the problem started with the [Aggregator Guidelines](https://morth.nic.in/sites/default/files/notifications_document/Motor%20Vehicle%20Aggregators27112020150046.pdf) issued by the Central Government.
+The Guidelines impose price controls on aggregator apps and allow for dynamic/surge pricing only up to 1.5x or 0.5x of the base fare.
 This corrupts the market mechanism, puts cabs out of business, and makes things worse for customers.

+(Let us, for a moment, not be nitpicky about the fact that Chinmay was talking about Bangalore, and that Karnataka's legislation, [*the Karnataka On-Demand Transportation Technology Aggregator Rules, 2016*](https://dpal.karnataka.gov.in/storage/pdf-files/Karnataka%20Rules/59%20of%201988%20Central%20Rules%20(E).pdf), predates the Central Government guidelines.)

 Chinmay offered a sweet solution: Huber should let customers offer "tips" *in advance* of the ride being accepted by a driver.
 This re-establishes a market and sidesteps the price control.
 Whether this will work depends on the definition of "fare" in the guidelines.
 If a tip is part of the fare, then Chinmay's solution would be illegal.
 If it isn't, he has successfully helped a corporation evade government regulation - this is the bread and butter of in-house legal advisors.
 Congratulations!